PanagiotisKots/Enigma-Machine-Simulator/README.md

 Explore the visual aspects of the Enigma machine simulator project through the following images.
 Each image highlights a different part of the project, from the overall setup to detailed views of the code and components.

-### Project Overview
 ![Project Overview](img/1.jpg)
-*An overview of the Enigma machine simulator project.*

-### Code in Action
 ![Code in Action](img/2.jpg)
-*Screenshot of the simulator code during execution.*

-### Components
 ![Components](img/3.jpg)
-*Detailed view of the simulated Enigma machine components.*

-### Encryption Process
 ![Encryption Process](img/3.jpg)
-*Visual representation of the encryption process.*

-### Rotor Mechanism
 ![Rotor Mechanism](img/3.jpg)
-*Illustration of the rotor mechanism used in the simulation.*

-### Reflector and Plugboard
 ![Reflector and Plugboard](img/3.jpg)
-*Images of the reflector and plugboard components.*

-Feel free to explore these images to get a better understanding of how the Enigma machine simulator works!